hackersifu/machine-learning-notes/README.md

 target = torch.tensor([0])
 ```

+# Module 6 - Poisoning
+From a Rules of Engagement stance, poisioning data can be dangerous, and not to be tested lightly (think FSD).
+Takes less than 1% to poison data.

+More than some other attacks, poisoning takes scale
+- More data
+- More epochs
+- More time
+- Potentially more access
+Depending on your visibility into the training process, your data will probably be modified before used in training

+The canonical training time attack is data poisoning.
+Poisoning is an attack that requires access to training data.
+This could be through network access or some other vector.
+The end goal is basically to influence the training of the model such that you gain a desired outcome some high percentage of the time.

+Below is a way that someone may load the MNIST data.
+In PyTorch, a DataLoader contains the same functions you might see in a production Extract, Transform, Load (ETL) pipeline.
+The data is extracted from a web host or local directory, it's transformed using any functions you provide (in this case, converting to tensors), and loaded into batches and an iterator.
+In a less trivial example, the data may be extracted from a data warehouse, transformed by enriching it with other data sources, and loaded into a pub/sub queue.

+#### Witch's Brew
+Witches Brew is a poisoning attack that came out in 2021.
+It targets the reclassification of an unmodified test image.
+From the paper: "the central mechanism of the new attack is matching the gradient direction of the malicious sample."
+Basically, we're building an attack around the fact that gradient descent is a crucial part of training.
+We structure the training problem so that reducing training loss also reduces adversarial loss (a loss function mapping the success of our adversarial attack) -- aligning their gradients.

+Witches Brew is more efficient and robust than preexisting attacks under similar constraints.
+"The attack successfully compromises a ResNet-34 by manipulating 0.1% of the data points with perturbations less than 8 pixel values in linf-norm...
+Strong differential privacy is the only existing defense that can partially mitigate the effects of the attack."

+Tradecraft
+Witches Brew has some nice tradecraft properties:

+Clean Label: This is a class of "clean-label" attacks, meaning that while we can modify data bits, we don't modify the labels.
+This is an important element of tradecraft; Witches Brew is a "clean label" attack.
+The easiest way to solve the MNIST exercise above is by modifying image labels, but that is easily detected with human supervision and inspection.
+By contrast, a clean label attack doesn't change the image labels and therefore can bypass manual human inspection.
+Survives Data Augmentation: In many ML contexts, each training datapoint is augmented to improve the robustness of the final model.
+Images might be cropped, rotated, flipped, and skewed, for example.
+Witches Brew is relatively robust to these augmentations because it performs data augmentation for each poisoned image.
+This also improves the transferability of the attack between models.
+Does not require perfect knowledge of training procedures: The attacker does not need to know about the victim's model initialization, batches, or data augmentation steps.
+Does not require access to all training data: Usually requires less than 1% of the training data and no access to validation data.
+No apparent impact to training/validation accuracy: Reduces the chances of detection during training or potential accuracy degredations launching promotions to production.
+Successful when model trained from scratch or finetuned: Previous methods (like Poison Frogs) only work in finetuning settings.
+Gradient matching is efficient: While it does require a set of trained parameters, generating poisoned images doesn't require training a classifier.
+This reduces attack cost significantly.
+"Poisoning ImageNet for a ResNet-18 with MetaPoison would take 500 GPU days vs 4 GPU hours for Witches Brew."

 ## Relevant Links:
 - http://websocketstest.courses.nvidia.com - Check on the browser and plugins for compatibility
 - learn.nvidia.com - main site